meb-team/virome_m2/README.md

 To achieve this, a comprehensive pipeline encompassing all these analyses was created.
 It is structured into six distinct modules, each addressing a specific aspect of the study.

+I suggest you to open the different module folders and read the different README.md for more informations about a specific module.

 ## Module 00

 The first module is dedicated to the preprocessing and standardization of raw input data.